edmunds/etm-core/README.txt

 wget http://apache.cs.utah.edu/zookeeper/zookeeper-3.3.3/zookeeper-3.3.3.tar.gz
 wget http://www.eng.lsu.edu/mirrors/apache//maven/binaries/apache-maven-3.0.3-bin.tar.gz

-Note: We test with Sun (ª) JDK version 1.6, if you have problems with any other version please re-test with this version before logging any bugs.
+Note: We test with Sun (tm) JDK version 1.6, if you have problems with any other version please re-test with this version before logging any bugs.

 The version of thrift we use is really old (0.2.0), hence it is only available in source form: